Nailz: American Wrestling Association (1984–1988)

-Wacholz made his debut in Verne Gagne's American Wrestling Association (AWA) as Kevin Kelly in March 1984, positioned as a babyface midcarder.
-By 1986, under the moniker "Mr. Magnificent" Kevin Kelly, he was a top heel and challenged for the AWA World Heavyweight Championship.
-He acquired Sherri Martel as a manager and regularly issued arm wrestling challenges.
-This led to a feud with Tommy Rich, who answered one of his challenges on an edition of AWA Championship Wrestling on ESPN.
+Wacholz made his debut for Verne Gagne's American Wrestling Association (AWA) as a babyface under the ring name Kevin Kelly in March 1984.
+In his first match, he teamed with Steve Regal to defeat Brad Rheingans and Tom Stone.
+By 1986, he adopted the moniker "Mr. Magnificent" and became a top heel, challenging for the AWA World Heavyweight Championship and acquiring Sherri Martel as a manager.
+He also regularly issued arm wrestling challenges, leading to a feud with Tommy Rich, who answered one of his challenges on an edition of AWA Championship Wrestling on ESPN.
 Rich appeared to have the contest won, when Martel interfered on Kelly's behalf.
 In retaliation, Rich tore off her dress.
 Rich would then dominate a series of matches between the two.
-After Martel left the AWA, Kelly took Madusa Miceli as his manager and teamed with Nick Kiniski as "The Perfect Tag Team".

-He left the AWA in 1988, winning the OWF Heavyweight Championship in the Oregon Wrestling Federation.
+After Martel left the AWA, Kelly took Madusa Miceli as his manager and formed a tag team with Nick Kiniski, known as "The Perfect Tag Team".
+At SuperClash II on May 2, 1987, Kelly teamed with Buddy Wolfe and Doug Somers in a loss to The Midnight Rockers (Marty Jannetty and Shawn Michaels) and Ray Stevens.
+He left the AWA in February 1988, shortly after unsuccessfully challenging Curt Hennig for the AWA World Heavyweight Championship.